 Strata means layers… generally layers of egg-soaked bread and meat of some kind (ham, sausage, bacon) and cheese.
 It is baked like a casserole.

 This is the other very popular strata ( Overnight egg casserole) that I prepared for the Bridal Breakfast that I catered last month.
-Other Items on the menu were a BROWN SUGAR STREUSEL COFFEE CAKE, Blueberry Crumb Coffee Cake, OVERNIGHT SAUSAGE AND EGG BAKE, Overnight Vegetarian Egg Bake, Fresh Fruit Salad, Coffee and Juices.
+Other delicious Items on the menu were a mouth watering BROWN SUGAR STREUSEL COFFEE CAKE, a fresh Blueberry Crumb Coffee Cake, incredible OVERNIGHT SAUSAGE AND EGG BAKE, Overnight Vegetarian Egg Bake, Fresh Fruit Salad, Coffee and Juices.